-Duncan Budge (Chairman) Brian Finlayson Michael Meyer Jensen Angela Lane Federico Marescotti The Nomination Committee comprises all the independent nonexecutive directors.
+Duncan Budge (Chairman) Brian Finlayson Michael Meyer Jensen Angela Lane The Nomination Committee comprises all the independent nonexecutive directors.
 The Nomination Committee is responsible for identifying and nominating to the Board new Directors and for considering whether existing Directors should be re-elected.
 The Nomination Committee is also responsible for monitoring the composition, size and structure of the overall Board.
 The Nomination Committee aims to maintain an appropriate balance of skills and experience within the Board and, together with the Board, supports the principle of diversity in the boardroom.
 Given the small size of the Board, it is not considered appropriate for the Company to have set targets or quotas in relation to diversity; candidates are assessed in relation to the relevant needs of the Company at the time of the appointment.
 The Nomination Committee is responsible for ensuring that any recruitment process takes account of the Company's diversity policy.
 From time to time, the Nomination Committee uses external specialist search consultants, as appropriate, to assist it in carrying out its responsibilities.

 The Nomination Committee is chaired by Duncan Budge, except when this committee considers his succession and reviews his performance.
 In such circumstances, the Nomination Committee elects an alternative member to take the Chair.
-The Nomination Committee met twice in the year and gave careful consideration to Michael Meyer Jensen's proposed appointment.
+The Nomination Committee met twice in the year.